kunpengcompute/Spark-graph-algo-lib/README.md

 Introduction
 ============

-Graph Algorithm library, running on KUNPENG chipset, is an accelerated library that provides a rich set of higher-level tools for machine learning algorithms.
+Graph Algorithm library, running on KUNPENG chipset, is an accelerated library that provides a rich set of higher-level tools for graph algorithms.
 It is based on the original APIs from Apache Spark version 2.3.2.
-The accelerated library for performance optimization greatly improves the computational performance of big data algorithm scenarios.
+The accelerated library greatly improves the computational performance in big data scenarios.
+Additionally, it provides several original created APIs which are not included in Apache Spark graphx library.

 The current version provides four Graph Algorithms, TC (Triangle Count), WCE (Weak Clique Enumeration), MCE (MaximalClique Enumeration), Modualrity.
 You can find the latest documentation, including a programming guide, on the project web page.
 This README file only contains basic setup instructions.